 Newspaper Movie ad (Ada Ok.
 Oct 10, 1939), Courtesy of the Reefer Madness Era.

 7.1 – THE EPIPHANY MOMENT, --- VICTOR WAS INNOCENT:

 Then something happened.
 I guess it can be called an epiphany moment.
-By shear happenstance I stumbled unto the below article -- It was at this point that I said to myself; “Hey wait a minute”, no one told me that there was a serial axe murderer out there.
+By shear happenstance I stumbled onto the below article -- It was at this point that I said to myself: “Hey wait a minute”, no one told me that there was a serial axe murderer out there.

 Tampa Daily Times 1933-10-19 p3

 Licata and Levins' Account for 14 (and 5 died in assault o. . . )

 The slaughter of five members of the Michael Licata family at their Ybor city home early Tuesday brought to 19 the number of deaths charged to two Tampa axmen in the last seven years.

 Victor Licata, 21, marijuana addict, killed five---his parents, two brothers and a sister.
 Benjamin Franklin Levins, 40, dope fiend, slaughtered nine.
 Five others were killed, and more than 40 were injured, in a mob’s unsuccessful attempt to take Levins out of the Hillsborough County jail to lynch him.

 Scattered here and there through west Florida’s criminal history there are frequent other cases of single deaths at the hands of axmen, but around these two---Levins and Licata---are woven the bloodiest and most horrible stories of crime ever entered in the State’s records.
 Both committed their crimes while under the influence of narcotics.
 Both stalked through dark, silent homes in the dead of night and crushed and smashed the lives out of innocent victims.